How to Supercharge Your Loyalty Program with Digital Coupons

 Digital coupons can supercharge your loyalty program.
 You just have to be strategic about how you use them.

-Form loading and redeeming habits with gamified sweeps and leverage usage data to target customers with personalized messaging and you’ll be cookin’ with gas!
+Form loading and redeeming habits with game-based sweeps and leverage usage data to target customers with personalized messaging and you’ll be cookin’ with gas!